Coding Quests

 $Button.pressed.connect(_on_button_pressed)

 Seems fine.
-But if this node gets freed and recreated (common in menus, level transitions, or object pooling), you might connect the signal again — or worse, the old connection tries to call a method on a freed object.
+But if this node gets freed and recreated (menus, level transitions, object pooling), you can end up connecting the same signal twice.
+Or worse, the old connection tries to call a method on a freed object, and that crash is miserable to trace back.

 func _ready() -> void: